jjgecon/EconJM_auto_doc_gen/output_docs/musashi/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

 Musashi University's commitment to fostering independence, dialogue, and practical application resonates deeply with my academic and teaching philosophy.
-My interdisciplinary research approach, exemplified by receiving Dedman College Interdisciplinary Institute’s Inaugural Graduate Student Summer Research and Writing Fellowship, aligns with the department’s blend of theoretical and applied economics.
+My interdisciplinary research approach, exemplified by receiving Dedman College Interdisciplinary Institute’s Inaugural Graduate Student Fellowship, aligns with the department’s blend of theoretical and applied economics.
 I am dedicated to cultivating independent critical thinking and sound decision-making skills among students, evidenced by my mentoring experience with student athletes that enhanced their academic and personal growth.
-Additionally, my pioneering use of AI tools in research demonstrates an embrace of innovative methodologies consistent with the department’s collaborative and forward-looking ethos.
-These experiences prepare me to contribute effectively to curriculum development and student engagement in the Parallel Degree Programme, advancing Musashi’s mission to fuse knowledge and practice for societal benefit.